naptha/tesseract.js/docs/api.md

   - `gzip` a boolean to define whether the traineddata from the remote is gzipped, default: true
   - `logger` a function to log the progress, a quick example is `m => console.log(m)`
   - `errorHandler` a function to handle worker errors, a quick example is `err => console.error(err)`
+- `config` an object of customized options which are set prior to initialization
+  - This argument allows for setting "init only" Tesseract parameters
+	  - Most Tesseract parameters can be set after a worker is initialized, using either `worker.setParameters` or the `options` argument of `worker.recognize`.
+	  - A handful of Tesseract parameters, referred to as "init only" parameters in Tesseract documentation, cannot be modified after Tesseract is initialized--these can only be set using this argument
+		  - Examples include `load_system_dawg`, `load_number_dawg`, and `load_punc_dawg`

 **Examples:**